 Employers Liability for Property Owners and Renovators

-If you are a property owner who is renovating a property it is possible that you might need to buy employers liability insurance for the project – it depends on your level of involvement and who is employing the contractors, who pays the bills and who gives direction on the site on a day to day basis as the work is being undertaken.
+If you are a property owner who is renovating a property it is possible that you might need to buy employers liability insurance for the project – it depends on your level of involvement and who is employing the contractors, who is paying the bills and who gives direction on the site on a day to day basis as the work is being undertaken.
 The following guidelines may be helpful.
 JCT Insurance Expert can provide employers liability cover to project managers and property owners for the renovation work.
 Please click here for a proposal form

 In this situation the property owner or renovator is project managing where they are responsible for the day to day running of the site including all, or a combination of the following: